 Benefits

-• Additional resources: Ability to attract investors without giving them operational control.
+- Additional resources: Ability to attract investors without giving them operational control.

 Disadvantages

-• Liability of General Partners: General partners assume unlimited personal liability.
+- Liability of general partners: General partners assume unlimited personal liability.

-• Administrative complexity: More complex management due to the distinction between general partners and limited partners.
+- Administrative complexity: More complex management due to the distinction between general partners and limited partners.

-• Regulations: Must comply with specific regulations, which may increase compliance costs.
+- Regulation: Must comply with specific regulations, which may increase compliance costs.

 Trust